 I have been working hard to organize my small kitchen this week.
 Besides the mini-makeover mentioned in a previous post, I have been scouring through the cupboards trying to rethink how I use my kitchen.
 I started doing some of this thinking a few years ago, but it never hurts to revisit your household systems.
-Here is how I organized my small kitchen to maximize my storage.
+Here is how I organized my small kitchen to maximize storage.

 Under the Sink